joshuanianji/HIIT-Timer/src/Data/README.md

 # Data

-This is any auxiliary data that does not have the model-update-view architecture, but may have a view function
+This should only for data and manipulating data.